Woah Dere! Allen Iverson’s Daughter Is All Grown Up — And Is Fine As Can Be

 Is it just us or does it seem like celebrity kids grow up quicker than regular kids?

-It feels like just yesterday Allen Iverson was brining his little girl, Tiaura to basketball games.
-But 23-years old make up artist is all grown up and making a name for herself.
+It feels like just yesterday Allen Iverson was bringing his little girl, Tiaura to basketball games.
+But the 23-years old makeup artist is all grown up and making a name for herself.

 Check out these cute pics of Tiaura Iverson.